andrewrobles/CodingWorkshop/day1.md

 # DAY 1 - LOG INTO THE DATABASE

+## Introduction

-INTRODUCTION - This workshop will walk you through building a to-do list app that does the following:
+This workshop will walk you through building a to-do list app that does the following:

 - Creates a to-do item
 - Edits to-do item text
 - Marks a to-do item as completed
 - Deletes a to-do item

+# Step 1 - Set Up Your Computer for Building Apps

-STEP 1 - SET UP YOUR COMPUTER FOR BUILDING APPS - Download and install the following:
+Download and install the following:

 - **Git** - [git-scm.com/downloads](https://git-scm.com/downloads)
 - **Visual Studio Code** - [code.visualstudio.com](https://code.visualstudio.com)